 To contact the IESO, you can email IESO Customer Relations at customer.relations@ieso.ca or use telephone or mail.
-Telephone numbers and the mailing address can be found on the IESO website (http://www.ieso.ca/corporate-ieso/contact).
 Customer Relations staff will respond as soon as possible.

 - End of Section -

 2. Outage Management Overview

 Market participants are required to request permission and receive approval for planned outages from the IESO in order to ensure that equipment outages do not impact the reliability and/or operability of the IESO-controlled grid.
 Market participants with equipment that affects the operation of the IESO-controlled grid may not remove equipment or facilities from service except in accordance with the rules for Outage Coordination contained in Market Rule Chapter 5, Section 6.4.3 (MR Ch.
 5, Sec.
 6.4.3) and this market manual.